Acalculous Cholecystitis Treatment & Management

 In patients who are not surgical candidates, percutaneous cholecystostomy may be performed in the radiology suite.
 This procedure may the safest and most successful intervention in patients who are critically ill, have multiple comorbidities, have a high risk for conversion, or who are poor surgical candidates.
 Catheters are usually removed after approximately 3 weeks in critically ill patients with acalculous cholecystitis who have undergone percutaneous cholecystostomy.
 This allows for the development of a mature track from the skin to the gallbladder.

-Note that cholecystostomy appears to offer no survival benefit for patients with severe sepsis and shock, but it may provide an improved survival compared with patients without surgical management.
+Anderson et al reported that cholecystostomy offered no survival benefit for patients with severe sepsis and shock; however, cholecystostomy was associated with improved survival compared with patients without surgical management.

 Theodorou P, Maurer CA, Spanholtz TA, et al. Acalculous cholecystitis in severely burned patients: incidence and predisposing factors.
 Burns.
 2009 May.
 35(3):405-11.
 [Medline].